 All candidates should have developed a strong and documented teaching portfolio with positive student and peer evaluations, comparable to their colleagues in the Department of Asian Languages and Literature and across the College of Arts & Sciences.
 As effective teaching is essential to advancement, candidates should include in their promotion file a clear narrative about their teaching.
 The College's "Promotion Considerations" explains that candidates should have student evaluations of "a large percentage, if not all, of the courses taught at the UW" and the Faculty Code (Section 24-57A) stipulates that all faculty must have at least one course evaluated by students in any year in which they teach.
 The Faculty Code (Section 24-57A) requires that assistant professors should have a peer review of their teaching done each year.
-Mentoring, according to the College's "Promotion Considerations," is also vital to teaching: "a very important part of our teaching responsibilities takes place outside of any specific course.
+Student mentoring, according to the College's "Promotion Considerations," is also vital to teaching: "a very important part of our teaching responsibilities takes place outside of any specific course.
 The advising of students, both undergraduate and graduate, is a significant contribution to the teaching mission of the University."
-In addition to evaluations, candidates are encouraged to include supporting materials such as syllabi, course materials, assignments, and/or statements about pedagogical innovations in the classroom.
+The candidate's statement should clearly describe their teaching contributions with supporting materials such as syllabi, course materials, assignments, and/or statements about pedagogical innovations in the classroom included in the portfolio.
+When materials are in a language other than English, annotation is helpful to readers unfamiliar with the language, and is encouraged.